LogtalkDotOrg/logtalk3/manuals/sources/refman/directives/use_module_2.rst

 the category or object containing the directive) to the specified predicates (or non-terminals) are to be interpreted as calls to explicitly-qualified module predicates (or non-terminals).
-Thus, this directive may be used to simplify writing of predicate definitions by allowing the programmer to omit the ``Module:`` prefix when using the predicates listed in the directive (as long as the predicate calls do not occur as arguments for non-standard Prolog meta-predicates not
+Thus, this directive may be used to simplify the writing of predicate definitions by allowing the programmer to omit the ``Module:`` prefix when using the predicates listed in the directive (as long as the predicate calls do not occur as arguments for non-standard Prolog meta-predicates not